My 3-week lockdown: Coronavirus Pandemic

 Well, I do not want to suggest here what you should do during this new pandemic lockdown because each of us is different and living under different circumstances.

-I’d rather share my story, what we did in the last few weeks of COVID-19 lockdown to stay positive, focused and disciplined and how we managed to coped and maintained our sanity.
+I’d rather share my story, what we did in the last few weeks of COVID-19 lockdown to stay positive, focused, and disciplined as well as how we managed to coped and maintained our sanity.

 The first week was smooth, it was not difficult at all and quickly passed.
-That’s probably because it was a new virus and no one expected it to become something serious and massive in the coming weeks or something that could persist for a long time.
+That’s probably because it was something new and nothing that anyone expected to become something serious and massive in the coming weeks or something that could persist for a long time.